proycon/folia/docs/source/introduction.rst

 * ``datetime`` -- The date and time when this annotation was recorded, the format is ``YYYY-MM-DDThh:mm:ss`` (note the literal T in the middle to separate date from time), as per the XSD Datetime data type.
 * ``n`` -- A number in a sequence, corresponding to a number in the original document, for example chapter numbers, section numbers, list item numbers.
 This this not have to be an actual number but other sequence identifiers are also possible (think alphanumeric characters or roman numerals).
 * ``textclass`` -- Refers to the text class this annotation is based on.
 This is an advanced attribute, if not specified, it defaults to ``current``.
 See :ref:`textclass_attribute`.
+* ``space`` -- This attribute indicates whether spacing should be inserted after this element (it's default value is always ``yes``, so it does not need to be specified in that case), but if tokens or other structural elements are glued together then the value should be set to ``no``.
+This allows for reconstruction of the detokenised original text.

 **Speech attributes**, the following attributes apply mostly in a speech context (please read :ref:`speech` for more):